Lori Chavez-DeRemer

+She was the first Republican woman to represent Oregon in the House.
+Additionally, she was one of the first two Hispanic women (alongside Andrea Salinas) elected to the United States Congress from Oregon.
+Chavez-DeRemer served one term in the House before being defeated in 2024 by Democrat Janelle Bynum.

+On November 22, 2024, President-elect Donald Trump announced his intent to nominate Chavez-DeRemer to serve as the U.S. secretary of labor in the second Trump administration.
+Chavez-DeRemer was confirmed by the U.S. Senate on March 10, 2025, 67–32.

+Early life and education

+Born on April 7, 1968, in Santa Clara, California, Chavez-DeRemer grew up in Hanford, California, and was raised by her father, Richard Chavez, described as a "Mexican American Teamster".
+Chavez-DeRemer graduated from Hanford High School in 1986.
+She earned a bachelor's degree in business administration from California State University, Fresno.

 Early political career

 Chavez-DeRemer was elected to the city council of Happy Valley, Oregon, in 2004.
 She was elected mayor in 2010 and reelected in 2014.
 She served as mayor until 2018.

 In 2016, after incumbent Shemia Fagan opted not to seek reelection to her seat in Oregon House District 51, Chavez-DeRemer filed to run as a Republican, and won the primary unopposed.
 She lost by 564 votes to restaurateur Janelle Bynum in the November general election, in what was the most expensive state House race in Oregon of 2016.

 In June 2017, Chavez-DeRemer formed a political action committee to explore a gubernatorial bid in 2018.
 In October 2017, she announced in a YouTube video that she would not run for governor, clearing the primary for eventual nominee Knute Buehler.

-In January 2018, Chavez-DeRemer, in her capacity as mayor of Happy Valley, met with President Donald Trump in Washington, D.C.

 In March 2018, Chavez-DeRemer announced her intention to again run for House District 51.
 She was unopposed in the Republican primary.
 She again lost to Bynum, by 2,223 votes.